 But, every so often, you’ll come across worldly sights that, against all odds, are real…

-So… What makes Spotted Lake spotted?
+So… What makes Spotted Lake in Osoyoos spotted?

 [Brief pause for your minds to explode]

 But wait for it – there’s actually more.
 Spotted Lake is also a sacred site that carries a deep significance for the area’s First Nations people.